TaiseiIto/HeliOS/README.md

 ## Run HeliOS on a physical machine

-`exit` the development environment and `make` on the host to generate `helios.mnt`, the HeliOS directory tree.
+`exit` the development environment and `make` on the host to generate `Helios`, the HeliOS directory tree.
 And copy the generated directory to your storage device.

 ```
 ~/HeliOS # exit
 /somewhere/in/the/host/HeliOS $ make
-/somewhere/in/the/host/HeliOS $ cp -r helios.mnt /your/storage/device/
+/somewhere/in/the/host/HeliOS $ cp -r Helios /your/storage/device/
 ```

 Then, eject the storage device and connect it to a physical machine.